Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 I request the following tests before surgery:

-Fifteen days before and fifteen days after surgery, you should discontinue:
+Two weeks before and two weeks after surgery, you should discontinue:

 The day before surgery, I recommend a light meal.
 Absolute fasting for eight hours before the scheduled time.
 Come to the hospital in comfortable clothing, preferably with a front opening (button-up shirt), so you do not have to pull anything over your head post-operatively.
 Do not wear jewellery, makeup, or nail polish.

 Swelling peaks between the second and third day, gradually decreasing.
 Bruising (purple spots) is common and may descend to the chest due to gravity.
 This is absolutely normal and resolves spontaneously in ten to fourteen days.
-Stitches from the submental incision are removed between the seventh and tenth day.
+Sutures from the submental incision are removed between the seventh and tenth day.

 The majority of patients are presentable for social activities in two weeks, although still with some residual swelling.
-Makeup can be used carefully to camouflage any remaining bruising.
+Makeup can be used carefully to conceal any remaining bruising.
 Avoid intense exercise, direct sun exposure, and any trauma to the area.

 The result progressively refines.
 Residual swelling continues to subside, tissues settle, and scars mature.
 The area under the chin may present a temporary sensation of hardness, which is normal and resolves over time.
 The definitive result emerges between six months and a year.